 Windows Media Player error C00D10D1: XVID MPEG-4 (XVID)

 This is a common error with Windows Media player and there is also no sound when the video file is played.
 The problem is normally that there is a codec short on your computer.
 I would advise you not to install a codec pack as that could make the problem worst with even more software conflicts.
 What is best to do is to download codec sniper and then click on the video file that has no sound when it plays and codec sniper will tell you which codec is short.
-Then search the internet for that specific codec.
+Then search the internet for that specific codec or C00D10D1 error.
 The alternative is VLC player which does not require any of these.